pchow101/AlexaHackCU/README.md

 # AlexaHackCU

-## Before you run the app

-pip install -r requirements.txt

 ## Information
 This skill for Alexa was written for the 2016 HackCU hackathon.
 The intent is to build a skill that allows one to access the